learning-zone/python-basics/README.md

 #### Q. How is a Python class created?
 #### Q. How is a Python class instantiated?
 #### Q. How does a function return values?
-#### Q. What happens when a function doesn’t have a return statement?
+#### Q. What happens when a function doesn't have a return statement?
 Is this valid?
 #### Q. How do you create a dictionary which can preserve the order of pairs?
-#### Q. Can you use mutable Data Structure as key in Dictionaries ?
+#### Q. Can you use mutable Data Structure as key in Dictionaries?
+#### Q. What is difference between tuple and list?
+Where will you use tuple and where will you use list?
+#### Q. Explain all the file processing modes supported by Python?
+#### Q. What is PEP 8?

 <div align="right">
     <b><a href="#">↥ back to top</a></b>